nanolith/reading_list/README.md

 * ~~*The Lost City of Ithos* by John Bierce~~
 * ~~*The Siege of Skyhold* by John Bierce~~
 * ~~*Tongue Eater* by John Bierce~~
+* Gram of Clan Castis by John Bierce

 Ernest Cline
 ------------